franktpmvu/NeighborTrack/README.md

 # How to use NeighborTrack in your own SOT tracker:
 ## 1.Create dependent functions:
-there are a simple code from Votchallenge NCC tracker , add 3 functions to use our method.(`initialize`, `track_neighbor` and `update_center`).
+There are a simple code from Votchallenge NCC tracker, add 3 functions to use our method(`initialize`, `track_neighbor` and `update_center`).
 Please see: https://github.com/franktpmvu/NeighborTrack/blob/c889695427a2288b42e31cd0f9e0f7e509244729/trackers/example_ncc_tracker.py#L14
 After add functions are seems like: https://github.com/franktpmvu/NeighborTrack/blob/c889695427a2288b42e31cd0f9e0f7e509244729/trackers/example_ncc_tracker.py#L51

-Remenber ,the tracker should be have 2 independent model forward/reverse, because all of SOT method will forgot tracking target after initialize , if just 1 forward/backward tracker, it cannot switch forward/backward mission and ensure forward answer don't have any change (even didn't use our method to change output, just use same tracker to track any other object, your forward output will not comeback to original answer, because memory of tracker are changed.)
+Remenber, the tracker should be have 2 independent model forward/reverse, because all of SOT method will forgot tracking target after initialize, if just 1 forward/backward tracker, it cannot switch forward/backward mission and ensure forward answer don't have any change (even didn't use our method to change output, just use same tracker to track any other object, your forward output will not comeback to original answer, because memory of tracker are changed.)

-### other example: ostrack add 3 functions https://github.com/franktpmvu/NeighborTrack/blob/c889695427a2288b42e31cd0f9e0f7e509244729/trackers/ostrack/lib/test/evaluation/tracker.py#L328
+### Other example: ostrack add 3 functions https://github.com/franktpmvu/NeighborTrack/blob/c889695427a2288b42e31cd0f9e0f7e509244729/trackers/ostrack/lib/test/evaluation/tracker.py#L328

 ### [**More details:**](https://github.com/franktpmvu/NeighborTrack/blob/main/CreateNeededFunction.md)

 ## 2.Usage:
-### init
+### Init
 https://github.com/franktpmvu/NeighborTrack/blob/c889695427a2288b42e31cd0f9e0f7e509244729/trackers/ostrack/tracking/ostrack_384_vot_neighbor.py#L63
-### get tracking answer
+### Get tracking answer
 https://github.com/franktpmvu/NeighborTrack/blob/c889695427a2288b42e31cd0f9e0f7e509244729/trackers/ostrack/tracking/ostrack_384_vot_neighbor.py#L70

-tracker and invtracker is original ostrack, you can change it by your SOT tracker.
+Tracker and invtracker is original ostrack, you can change it by your SOT tracker.

 region = `[x,y,w,h]`,(x y = top left)

 image = image by your model input, for example ostrack's image = `numpy.array(img[h,w,3(RGB)])`

-### no module named xxxx
+### No module named xxxx
-if you see this error, please add 3 paths on tracking/test.py
+If you see this error, please add 3 paths on tracking/test.py
 ```python
 {}\NeighborTrack\trackers\ostrack\lib\test\tracker